sevenninety/esri-integration-starter/README.md

 # esri-integration-starter

-Sample apps for use with integration projects where a bespoke API is required on top of a standard Esri JS API map
+A simple starter app for integration projects where a bespoke API is required on top of a standard Esri JS API map